Can visualization alleviate dichotomous thinking? Effects of visual representations on the cliff effect: Acknowledgment

 \section{Acknowledgment}

 \fi

-We thank Pierre Dragicevic, Geoff Cumming, and our reviewers for their helpful comments.
-J. Helske was supported by Academy of Finland (decision numbers 311877 and 331817).
+We thank P. Dragicevic, G. Cumming, and reviewers for their helpful comments.
+J. Helske was supported by Academy of Finland grants 311877 and 331817.
 S. Helske was supported by the Academy of Finland (331816, 320162) and the Swedish Research Council (445-2013-7681, 340-2013-5460).

 \ifCLASSOPTIONcaptionsoff

 \fi